Prolog: Artificial intelligence in your programs...

 SWI-Prolog is free and developed since 1987, this implementation can be used alone as a development platform and even as an HTTP server.
 It can parse and generate HTML or JSON code and communicate with a database.

-- Lib-jsl.
-A logical programming extension for JS.
+- JSL.
+A logical programming extension JSON-based.
 Allows unification.
 The data is added to the database as JS objects and a rule as an array of objects.

 - Yield Prolog.
 Can be added to JS or C#.
 It's a minimalist kit.